OpportunityProtocol/opportunity-core/README.md

 # Smart Contract Module for Opportunity.
 (Decentralized labor markets)
-Opportunity is a decentralized protocol for labor markets focused on building structure for the gig economy on the blockchain.
+Opportunity is a decentralized protocol for labor markets focused on building infrastructure for the gig economy on Ethereum.
 Deploy any market and find work regardless of geographical location or social class.

 ## Getting started ##
 #### Motivation ####
-The Opportunity platform provides global and permission-less access for anyone to find work and earn money regardless of geographical location or social class.
-It is not a labor market platform itself, but allows user’s to deploy their own labor markets.
-Anyone can participate in labor markets on Opportunity and instantly begin earning money.
+Opportunity is a protocol for permission-less labor markets where users can find work and earn money in the simplest manner.
+Anyone in the world can access and use Opportunity regardless of geographical location or social class.
+User’s can deploy their own labor markets and all market payouts are settled in a decentralized currency known as DAI.
+Disputes on the Opportunity platform are settled through Kleros, a decentralized arbitration platform.

 Read the whitepaper: https://humble-penalty-bba.notion.site/Opportunity-de5af9fb928f47288055c6c4ac2064ec